'I'm full because of what the house stands for' | Central Texas nonprofit invites family into their first home

 A fresh start is what Front Steps is giving families like Irma Sol Herrera's.

 "Pues emocionada y dándole gracias a Dios, porque Dios tarda pero no olvida, verdad?
 Después de la tormenta viene la paz.
-Estoy muy agradecida y me siento muy feliz," said Herrera.
+Estoy muy agradecida y me siento muy feliz," Herrera said.

 TRANSLATION